tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

   - cloudformation
   - cfn
   - stacks
-excerpt: 'Some good practices that me and my team follows while working with Cloudformation.
-These practices have helped us to write better cloudformation templates and deploy more often with extra confidence.
-Let's start 🏁'
+excerpt: 'Some good practices that should be followed while working with CloudFormation.
+These practices have helped us to write better CloudFormation templates and deploy more often with extra confidence.'
 ---

-At [Gerald](https://gerald.app) we heavily use **Cloudformation** to deploy our cloud infrastructure.
+At [Gerald](https://gerald.app) we heavily use **CloudFormation** to deploy our cloud infrastructure.
 Our backend architecture is fairly complex with a lot of moving parts.
 From API servers to Big Data Engines and Data Science components, everything is deployed using cloudformation which integrates seamlessly with our CI/CD pipelines.
 The benefits of using cloudformation which is an Infrastructure as a Code service provided by AWS is huge.

-A few things that I love about using Cloudformation.
+A few things that I love about using CloudFormation.

 - Track your Infrastructure via **version control** since CFN templates are just `.yaml` or `.json` files.